Be part of an expanding worldwide network of young creative energy.

 In these gorgeous natural settings you’ll fill your days with fun, friendship, and discovery.
 Our fabulous chefs prepare three nourishing and delicious meals a day.

-Held on the land of the T’Sou-ke Nation, this camp will bring together local Indigenous youth with a variety of youth from across Canada and the US.
+Held on the land of the T’Sou-ke Nation, this camp brings together local Indigenous youth with a variety of youth from across Canada and the US.
 With a focus on connection to the land, stewardship, connection to self and community through the arts, we will be spending three days together engaging in workshops that draw on the skills and passions alive within the youth and staff present.

-This will be our first resurgence of this weekend-long camp after a 10 year hiatus.
+In 2018 we ran our first resurgence of this weekend-long camp after a 10 year hiatus.
 We are thrilled to be returning to the site of Camp Thunderbird, and to be able to spend more time throughout the year engaging in the unique community connection fostered at all of our camps.